Faculties, institutes and campuses

 The Business School is committed to producing the world-class graduates, research and ideas required to support and grow New Zealand's knowledge-based economy.

-A vibrant hub for interdisciplinarity, connectivity and collaboration, the Faculty of Creative Arts and Industries also comprises the School of Architecture and Planning, Elam School of Fine Arts, the School of Music, the Dance Studies Programme and the Centre for Arts Studies.
+NICAI is a vibrant hub for interdisciplinarity, connectivity and collaboration and comprises the School of Architecture and Planning, Elam School of Fine Arts, the School of Music and the Dance Studies Programme.

 Faculty of Engineering